Detained In Chain-Link Cage, 16-Year-Old Taught Kids To Change Diaper Of 4-Year-Old Girl Catatonic With Fear

 The Associated Press report found traumatizing conditions, with children huddled together inside chain-link cages with no toys or books, and staff who yelled at a group of 5-year-old children for playing together in one of the cages.
 One of the most striking examples came from Michelle Brane, the director of migrant rights at the Women’s Refugee Commission.

-Brane described meeting a 16-year-old girl who was forced to take care of a young girl for three days.
+Brane described meeting a 16-year-old girl who was forced out of necessity to take care of a young girl for three days.
 The younger girl, who came to America from Guatemala, was part of the indigenous people speaking the K’iche language, and could not communicate.
-The teenager and others thought the girl was 2 years old, but was actually 4 and was catatonic with fear after being taken from her aunt.
+The teenager and others thought the girl was 2 years old, but she was actually 4 and was catatonic with fear after being taken from her aunt.
 The 16-year-old girl assumed care of the girl, having to teach the other children in their cage how to change the girl’s diaper to take care of her, Brane said.

 “She was so traumatized that she wasn’t talking,” Brane said.
 “She was just curled up in a little ball.”